Conjugate Frobenius manifold and inversion symmetry: Remarks

 It will be interesting to study the consequences of Theorem \ref{main thm} on the interpretation of the inversion symmetry in terms of the action of the Givental groups obtained in \cite{givental} and the relation found in \cite{zang} between the principle hierarchies and tau functions of the two solutions to the WDVV equations related by the inversion symmetry.
 We also believe that the findings in this article can be generalized to the theory of bi-flat $F$-manifolds \cite{ArLor}.

 It is known that the leading term of a certain class of compatible local Poisson structures leads to a regular QFPM and thus to a Frobenius structure \cite{DZ}, \cite{Du98}.
 Polynomial Frobenius manifolds obtained in \cite{mypaper1} are constructed by fixing the regular nilpotent orbit in a simple Lie algebra and uses compatible local Poisson brackets obtained by Drinfeld-Sokolov reduction.
 In these cases, the Poisson brackets form an exact Poisson pencil, and thus their central invariants are constants \cite{FalLor}.
 If the Lie algebra is simply-laced, then the central invariants are equal \cite{DLZ} which means the Poisson structures are consistent with the principle hierarchy associated with the Frobenius manifold \cite{DZ}.
 Fix one of these polynomial Frobenius structures and denote the associated local Poisson brackets by $\mathbb B_2$ and $\mathbb B_1$ (here $\mathbb B_2$ is the classical $W$-algebra).
 In the flat coordinates, these local Poisson brackets form an exact Poisson pencil under the identity vector field $e$, i.e., $\Lie_e\mathbb B_2=\mathbb B_1$ and $\Lie_e\mathbb B_1=0$.
 Let us denote the leading term of $\mathbb B_2$ by $B_2$ and $\widetilde e$ is the vector field associated with the conjugate Frobenius manifold structure.
 We proved in this article that $\Lie_{\widetilde e}^2 B_2=0$.
 Then it is natural to ask if $\widetilde e$ also leads to an exact Poisson pencil, i.e., $\Lie_{\widetilde e}^2\mathbb B_2=0$.
-Our calculations for the simple Lie algebra of type $A_3$, shows that this is not true. {\bf Acknowledgments.}

-The authors thank anonymous reviewers whose comments/suggestions helped clarify and improve the results.
-In particular, directing us to the coordinates free condition \eqref{new condition}.
-This work is funded by the internal grant of Sultan Qaboos University (IG/SCI/DOMS/19/08).
+Our calculations for the simple Lie algebra of type $A_3$, shows that this is not true. {\bf Acknowledgments.} The authors thank Paolo Lorenzoni for his time to read the first draft of this article and for his suggestion to generalize the results under more general hypothesis.
+The authors also thank anonymous reviewers whose comments/suggestions helped clarify and improve the article.
+In particular, directing us to the coordinates free condition \eqref{new condition} and to the potential used in Example \ref{non regular but has new F}. {\bf Funding} This work was partially funded by the internal grant of Sultan Qaboos University \\ (IG/SCI/DOMS/19/08).